 When the world price of nickel was reduced and the Vale-Inco Company planned to avoid the cost of building the refining plant the N&L Government refused to budge and eventually the Long Harbor plant became a reality.
-Why did you and your Government not take the same stance with OCI and their financial backers and force them to improve their harvesting operations and take steps to improve productivity and efficiently produce finished fishery products in our Province as is the case in Iceland, Norway and the US.
-Instead you have taken a political decision which will hasten the demise of fisheries in N&L and destroy the future survival of rural fishing communities.
+Why did you and your Government not take the same stance with OCI and their financial backers and force them to improve their harvesting е Ш

+products US. hasten the demise of fisheries in N& e productivity and efficiently produce finished fishery in our Province as is the case in Iceland, Norway and the Instead you have taken a political decision which wi L and destroy the future survival of rural fishing

+communities.
 Gus Etchegary

+Chair

+Fishery Community Alliance